 Cross the rugged Derrynasaggart Mountains this morning and head for Blarney.
 Visit the ruined 15th century castle and home to the famous Stone of Eloquence.
 It is said that those whose lips caress the Stone of Eloquence are bestowed with the power to persuade, flatter and coax.
 Continue on to Cork, Ireland's second most populous city, built on the River Lee.
-Enjoy a city tour before a delightful coastal drive brings you to historic Waterford, with its 9th century Reginald’s Tower and remains of the old city walls.
+Enjoy a city tour before checking into your hotel.

 Kilkenny and Dublin.

-Admire the sparkling display of crystal on your guided visit to the world-famous House of Waterford Crystal, where you will meet a master craftsman.
 Travel to the medieval city of Kilkenny, home of the world's fastest field game.
 The ancient Celtic sport of hurling is over 3,000 years old and Ireland's national sport.
-Meet a player who will share his passion through a demonstration of skills.
+Meet a player who will share his passion as you test your skill during a lesson.
 Continue to Ireland’s lively capital, Dublin, and spend a leisurely evening relaxing, exploring or perhaps taking in a famous Irish Cabaret?